jac307/MediaArtTutorials/Blender/Lighting_Camera.md

   - Adjust **Focal Length** for wide/zoomed view
   - Choose **Depth of Field** to blur background (optional)

+⚠️ For now, we’re only working with still cameras.
+Don’t animate your camera yet.

 ---

 ## 📸 Camera Preset Ideas